 How to Make a Bee Bath with Marbles

 The first step is selecting your shallow dish for the bee bath.
 You are looking for a shallow dish because we don’t want to drown the bees in a deep dish.
 The goal of our bee bath is to give the bees somewhere to safely drink water.
-We chose to use a terra-cotta pot tray, you could also use the resin plastic version.
+We chose to use a terra-cotta pot tray, you could also use the resin plastic version, but stay away from black because it will become too hot.
 Be sure the dish you are using is watertight – you want the dish to retain the water and not have the water seep out.

 We also added in a few rocks.
 The large rock will be a great landing spot for butterflies.
 Butterflies like to have a sunny, dry spot to rest in gardens.
 Our big flat rock will be perfect for butterflies to rest their wings.